Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 \begin{thmintro} Let \(\varphi \colon X \to X\) be an endomorphism of a smooth projective simple cellular scheme $X$ over a field $k$.
 In $\GW(k)$ we have the equality where $C_i^{\cell}(\varphi)$ denotes the $\Aone$-cellular complex of Morel and Sawant in degree $i$. \end{thmintro} See Theorem~\ref{tm:Cellular_LTF}.
 (This is a different result from the main theorem of \cite{hoyois2015quadratic} despite the similarity in the name.)
 This expression for $\Tr(\varphi)$ in terms of the trace of the cellular complex leads to rationality results for the $\Aone$-logarithmic zeta function, which we now describe.

 \

-Because we are working with the logarithmic derivative, we need an appropriate definition of rationality in this context.
-Here, we enrich the logarithmic derivative of the zeta function, rather than the zeta function itself, because the Grothendieck--Witt group in general has torsion elements.
+We enrich the logarithmic derivative of the zeta function, rather than the zeta function itself, because the Grothendieck--Witt group in general has torsion elements.
 (See Remark \ref{rmk:dlogrationality} for why this does not lift to a notion of rationality using a $\lambda$-ring structure.)

 \begin{df} Let $R$ be a ring.
 We say a power series $\Phi(t) \in R[[t]]$ is \defi{dlog rational} if there exists a finite collection of polynomials $P_j \equiv 1 \pmod t$ in $R[t]$ and elements $c_j \in R$ such that